thegricean/overinformativeness/README.md

 		- high variation: 27% (8% sd) color mention

-Their between-experiment analysis didn't show any differences in overspecification rates between experiments, only between conditions.
+Their between-experiment analysis didn't show any differences in overspecification rates between experiments, only between conditions. **So these minor modifications in degree/type of scene variation have no effect?
+See whether this is predicted by model.**

 ## General points/questions